Best Keyboard for Typing Practice

 What is the best keyboard for typing practice?

 The best keyboard is the one that keeps you comfortable and accurate.
-For many people that means a TKL mechanical keyboard, while others do best on quiet low-profile scissor switches for long daily sessions.
+For many people, that means a TKL mechanical keyboard.
+For others, a quiet low-profile keyboard is better for long daily sessions.

 Is a mechanical keyboard better for typing speed?